 Fly Fish Texas is held at TFFC each spring in cooperation with Texas fly fishing clubs.
 You can learn to tie flies, practice casting, learn about fish and their habitats and even fish for rainbow trout and bass.
 Expert fly fishers conduct seminars and demonstrations, and you can try out kayaks and other gear as well as sample dutch oven cookery.
 It’s all included with your regular admission.

-Outdoor Fools Day takes place in April.
+Outdoor Fools Day takes place in March or April.
 Representatives of various divisions of TPWD, conservation organizations and outdoor-related businesses provide family-oriented, hands-on activities and demonstrations that teach outdoor skills and encourage people to enjoy East Texas recreational opportunities.
 All events are included with your regular admission.

 Cinco de Mayo celebrates the joint heritage of Texas and Mexico with food, music, dancing, and games for the entire community.
 Free with admission.
 Watch a video of event highlights.